 Ask what you could’ve done differently

-If the hiring manager ultimately decided to hire someone else, request input on what you could have done differently in the interview.
+If the employer decided to hire someone else, request input on what you could have done differently in the interview.

 Your goal is to learn from an unfortunate experience and improve your interview skills.
 You can only do this if you make an effort to learn what areas you need to work on.